Compliance & Quality Connections Conference

 It is the Position of TheArc New York that:

-• Education on the nature and effects of the use of alcohol and illegal drugs should be required to be presented to persons with intellectual and other developmental disabilities in middle school or at a comparable grade and developmental level.
-Education should be tailored to the cognitive and other abilities of people with intellectual and other developmental disabilities and should be repeated annually as part of students’ IEP until their education is completed.
+• Education on the nature and effects of the use of alcohol, legal and illegal drugs should be required to be presented to persons with intellectual and other developmental disabilities in keeping with their cognitive and developmental level of understanding.

-• Parents and significant others should be involved in the treatment process, including appropriate support programs such as Al-Anon (a support group for families of people with chemical dependencies.)
+• Parents, Guardians and significant others should be involved in the treatment process, including appropriate support programs such as Al-Anon (a support group for families of people with chemical dependencies) and various drug rehabilitation programs.

 Spirituality